comp-mol-biol/cascade_computing/README.md

 `setup_analysis.ipynb`
 ```

-then start by configuring your local paths:
+then start by configuring your local paths, the notebook will guide you through the setup.

 1. **Repository Path**: Set `path_git` to your local clone of the `cascade_computing` repository.
 2. **Project Name**: Set `p_name` to a unique identifier (e.g., `'MUT16_MUT8'`).
 This creates a dedicated workspace for your project.